 However, what I've seen, it's given me just a glimpse of happiness and joy that is taken away from some of this mental fatigue.
-We're all dealing with this year is that.
-I'm now seeing more and more builders that are innovating and changing the way they do things, implementing new technology, you know, buy now buttons, those kinds of things, to where the point where the point I'm going with this is that it's kind of funny that instead of us looking at other industries, I caught Matt Riley.
+We're all dealing with this year.
+I'm now seeing more and more builders that are innovating and changing the way they do things, implementing new technology, buy now buttons, those kinds of things, to where the point where the point I'm going with this is that it's kind of funny that instead of us looking at other industries, I caught Matt Riley.

-Do you [00:26:00] hook hitting your social media posts saying that, man, how frustrating is it when I'm on the Sony website or whatever website he was on trying to get this PlayStation do dad?
-And he goes, it was painful because the website of this major, major company was garbage and it wasn't Sony just so I don't want to get any kind of bad.
+Do you [00:26:00] look at hitting your social media posts saying that, man, how frustrating is it when I'm on the Sony website or whatever website he was on trying to get this PlayStation do dad?
+And he goes, it was painful because the website of this major, major company was garbage.
+And it wasn't Sony, just so I don't get any kind of bad slack.

 Greg Bray: There goes our sponsorship.

-Kevin Weitzel: Buying something Sony, just say that how frustrating was that?
+Kevin Weitzel: Buying something Sony, just say, how frustrating was that?
 Their website?
-So lackluster and, and for once we actually have burrs that are sitting in existence now,
+So lackluster and for once we actually have burrs that are sitting in existence now,

 which is awesome.

-Meredith Oliver: Yes.
-Yes, they are.
-And that's what I'm saying that what's been inspiring.
+Meredith Oliver: Yes they are.
+And that's what I'm saying that's what's been inspiring.
 So to Greg's question, don't stop now.
-Don't why would you stop?
+Don't, why would you stop?

-You've made so many important strides forward, keep going, keep going.
-And all of those improvements that you've made only further streamline you [00:27:00] so that your, your cost per lead goes down cost per sale revenues up, right?
+You've made so many important strides forward, keep going.
+All of those improvements that you've made only further streamline you [00:27:00] so that your cost per lead goes down cost per sale revenues up, right?
 Like all of that impacts bottom line.
 So we've got to keep going with it.
 Also keeping in mind that this whole scenario has gone on so long that it has fundamentally transformed consumer behavior.

-I really, I think I'm just not gonna think about that.
-Cause it's, it's significant.
+I really think I'm just not gonna think about that.
+Cause it's significant.
 This has not been a small thing.
-Right.

 Greg Bray: So we can't go back.

 Meredith Oliver: That's obvious.
-We can only go forward.
-And, we don't know what it looks like, but if anything, what we do [00:28:00] know is we can handle it because boy did we this year, boy, did we.
+We can only go forward, we don't know what it looks like, but if anything, what we do [00:28:00] know is we can handle it because boy did we this year, boy, did we.

 What are some things that maybe jump out to you from a mistake standpoint?

 So we're seeing a lot of folks where, unfortunately, the online sales counselors aren't able to do the ongoing follow-up.
 They're just taking the leads, either get an appointment or you don't.
-And then next.
-Do you want an appointment or not next you want an appointment, excuse me, or not.
+Then next, Do you want an appointment or not next you want an appointment, excuse me, or not.
 And the whole point of the online sales counselor has been lead nurturing for those ongoing periods of time.

-And some of that has completely dropped off to nobody's fault.
-It's it's just, they need more of [00:30:00] them.
+Some of that has completely dropped off due to nobody's fault.
+It's just, they need more of [00:30:00] them.
 So I talk about plugging the leaks in your OSC bucket.
-You know, I think it's time to get a really get a really good look at your OSC program.
-And do you have any leaks in your lead bucket of where do you need another one?
+You know, I think it's time to get a really good look at your OSC program.
+Do you have any leaks in your lead bucket of where do you need another one?

-do you probably do?
-I mean, you're probably understaffed there.
+You probably do, I mean, you're probably understaffed there.
 If you've only got one, if you got two, you maybe need three.

 Now it's a team, right?
 It needs to become a team.
 Just like you have a sales team.
-You usually, I mean, I guess there are some builders, a certain size.
-They only have one sales person, but most of the time.
-And so now this idea that the OSC now becomes a team function where, where there is.
-Some, some training and mentoring and finding new folks and figuring out exactly how they interact and [00:31:00] process needs to be improved.
+I mean, I guess there are some builders, a certain size, they only have one sales person, but most of the time.
+So now this idea that the OSC now becomes a team function where there is some, training and mentoring and finding new folks and figuring out exactly how they interact and [00:31:00] process needs to be improved.

 As soon as you go from one person to two right now, you got to have a process.
 You can't just make it up as you go.
 And all these types of things that happen.

-Meredith Oliver: So these folks are working seven days a week, 10 hours a day, fielding hundreds.
-Of leads of the month.
+Meredith Oliver: So these folks are working seven days a week, 10 hours a day, fielding hundreds of leads of the month.
 It's not sustainable.
-And what's going to happen is you're only going to respond initially one time, maybe twice, either they make an appointment or they don't, and then they nothing happens.
+What's going to happen is you're only going to respond initially one time, maybe twice, either they make an appointment or they don't, and then they nothing happens.